 When a person dies, a close friend or relative can make a request to memorialise your Facebook profile.
 This will turn the Facebook page into a digital memorial, with the word “Remembering” before the deceased’s name.
 Any photos and posts the person shared in the past will remain visible on their memorial account.

-Can you decide what happens to your Facebook account after you pass away.
+You can decide what happens to your Facebook account after you pass away.
 You may either nominate a legacy contact to manage your memorialised account, or request to have your profile permanently deleted from Facebook after you die.
 If you don’t choose to have your account permanently deleted, it will become memorialised if Facebook becomes aware of your passing.